vruusmann/openscoring.io/_posts/2023-12-20-upgrading_sklearn_decision_tree.md

 _pkl_dump(classifier, "classifier-upgraded.pkl")
 ```

-The operation must be conducted in an environment where the Scikit-Learn >= 1.3.0 library is available.
-This is needed to ensure that the fully-qualified class name `sklearn.tree._tree.Tree` resolves specifically to a CPython class which will recognise and require the `nodes` attribute.
+This step requires a Python environment where a Scikit-Learn >= 1.3.0 library is available.

+The low-level unpickler component attempts to resolve and load the fully-qualified class name `sklearn.tree._tree.Tree` into some kind of Python class definition.
+When doing so, it must first come across the upgraded Cython class that supports a 9-dimensional `nodes` attribute.

 There is not much room for error in this regard anyway.

-If we tried to deserialize the "tree_state-upgraded.pkl" pickle file generated in the previous step using Scikit-Learn <= 1.2.2, the operation would fail with a ValueError similar to the one above.
+If the unpickler component first comes across the legacy Cython class, then unpickling shall soon raise a value error that is very similar to the original one.
-The only difference being the error text, which now complains about an unnecessary/unsupported extra field `missing_go_to_left` (whereas the above error complained about its absence).
+The main difference is in the error message, which now complains about the presence of an unnecessary/unsupported `missing_go_to_left` field (whereas originally it complained about its absence).

-When constructing the new `Tree` object, the parameters `n_features`, `n_classes` and `n_outputs`need to be populated.
+The `Tree` constructor requires arguments for `n_features`, `n_classes` and `n_outputs` parameters.
 In general, these can be deduced from the dataset description (metadata).
-For example, our "iris" classification data table has four columns (i.e. `n_features = X.shape[1]`) and it's a single-output (i.e. `n_outputs = 1`) multinomial classification type target, where the number of classes is three (i.e. `n_classes = 3`).
+For example, the "iris" classification data table has four columns (ie. `n_features = X.shape[1]`) and it is a single-output (ie. `n_outputs = 1`) multinomial classification type target, where the number of classes is three (ie. `n_classes = 3`).
-There is just one catch, concerning formatting of the `n_outputs` value, because it expect a single-element Numpy array, not a Numpy scalar.
+The only gotcha is about the formatting the `n_outputs` value, which is expected to be a single-element Numpy array, not a Numpy scalar.

-Alternatively, if the nature of the dataset is not well-described (a historical dataset, for example), the values of the three parameters can be extracted from the `Tree` object, as demonstrated in the first step.
+Alternatively, if the nature of the dataset is not so well known (eg. a historical dataset), the values of the three parameters can be extracted from the original `Tree` object using reflection tools.

-After the `Tree` object is successfully created, it is assigned as an attribute of `DecisionTreeClassifier.tree_`.
+After the `Tree` object is successfully created, it is assigned to the `DecisionTreeClassifier.tree_` attribute.
-This concludes the model upgrade, and the result can be serialized in a "classifier-upgraded.pkl" pickle file.
+With this, the decision tree model has been promoted from its non-functional "DT-shell" state back to a fully-functional state, and it is dumped into the `classifier-upgraded.pkl` file.

 ### Verification